-European Universities are some of the most popular destinations for international students.
-Many benefits come with studying in Europe, in particular, the ability to easily travel between a huge number of different nations due to the Schengen Area and rail network.
+European universities are some of the most popular destinations for international students.
+Many benefits come with studying in Europe, including the ability to travel between many countries more easily because of the Schengen Area and extensive rail connections.
 Even so, it can be costly to live and study in Europe.
 In this article, we will discuss some of the costs of studying and living in Europe.

 Cost of Studying in Europe

 As you can see, there is a wide range between the most and least expensive universities on the continent.
-However, there are other costs that international students have to consider when studying in Europe, which we will discuss below.
+Fees can also change yearly, and many universities charge different rates by course, so students should always confirm the current fee on the official university page before applying.
+There are also other costs that international students have to consider when studying in Europe, which we will discuss below.

 Cost of Living in Europe